Irish Americans in the American Civil War: Pre-1861 Irish immigration

 Irish immigration to the United States has taken place since colonial times (such as John Barry of the U.S. Navy, while Andrew Jackson was partially Scots-Irish).
 Six Declaration of Independence signers were of Irish and Ulster Scot descent, with one signee, Charles Carroll of Carrollton, being the only Catholic signer.
 However, various social conditions in Ireland (such as poverty and harsh landlords) along with the Great Irish Famine—caused many Catholic Irish to emigrate in the mid-19th century.

 An Irish immigrant, having suffered through an arduous overseas journey, would have been thrust into a difficult and unfamiliar situation, as many were poor and unused to American customs.

 Soon, however, the number of Irish-Americans in some cities grew so great that immigrant Patrick Murphy stated "New York is a grand handsome city.
 But you would hardly know you had left Ireland."
 American customs, once utterly foreign to the immigrants, became blended with traditional ones, forming a distinct Irish-American culture.

 The American Civil War

-Most Irish-Americans had settled in the northern, American states and were thus called up to serve in the union army when the southern states seceded and formed the Confederacy in 1861.

-Many Irish-Americans formed their own units which embraced Irish customs such as Catholic masses and priests.
+Most Irish-Americans were settled in the northern American states and were thus called up to serve in the union army by the time the southern states seceded and formed the Confederacy in 1861.
+Many Irish-Americans formed their own units which embraced Irish customs, such as Catholic Masses and priests.